datagrok-ai/public/help/overview/routing.md

 # Routing

-In this article, we will consider the places in Datagrok, in which the platform, after refreshing the browser page, retains its state before refresh.

-It can also be useful for quickly sharing something by simply copying the URL and sending it to another person to whom you want to show a particular view, project, application, etc.

-Also, Datagrok supports some actions that can be performed after going to specific URL. (for example, executing a query with the given parameters).
+In this article, we will consider in which cases the Datagrok platform retains the state in which it was before refreshing the browser page.
+Routing can be useful for quickly sharing something by simply copying the URL and sending it to another person to whom you want to show a particular view, project, application, etc. We will find out which actions Datagrok can perform under the hood as the user goes to a specific URL (for example, executing a query with the given parameters).
 We will consider all this below.

 ## Entity Browsers

-Entity browsers are special Platform views that display a set of available certain entities to the user.

-Each such browser is available for opening by ULR.
+Entity browsers are special platform views that display a set of certain available entities to the user.
+Each such browser is available for opening by URL.

 Platform has browsers for the following entities: